 You can use russet potatoes for this dish, or try Yukon Gold potatoes.
 Yukon Golds are a bit smaller, so use six or eight in this recipe.
 Yukon Gold potatoes are yellow in color, both inside and out, and they have a creamy texture and buttery taste.
+Fingerling potatoes are another option, with the advantage that you don't have to peel them and they are easy to cut into sections.
 Don't use red potatoes in this recipe, because they aren't best for roasting.

 - 4 russet potatoes